It just would not happen without our volunteers!

 Be careful of the bees living in the stone walls.
 Bee spray is available at the volunteer booth.

 If you have never been a Dressage Test Scribe before, it is a challenging but rewarding opportunity.
 For those with Scribe experience, we need you!
 For those who have never scribed before, but have good note-taking skills and a fair amount of dressage knowledge, we still have scribe positions to be filled.
-Scribes are needed for every test, from the Musical Freestyle to Leadline, FEI to walk-trot, and don’t forget the Prix Caprilli and Dressage Trail!
+Scribes are needed for every test, from Leadline, to walk-trot, to FEI levels and don’t forget the Prix Caprilli and Dressage Trail!

 As a dressage test is like a written riding lesson/training session, scribing is just as educational!